Mufalta/Rakamin-KF-Analytics/README.md

 This repository contains the complete **workflow** 🔄, from **data processing** 🧩 to **final insights** 💡.
 By leveraging **SQL queries** and **data visualization tools**, this project will transform raw data into **meaningful business intelligence** and uncover **key insights** 🔍.

-The final results will be presented through an **interactive dashboard 📊 in Google Looker Studio**, making it easier to interpret trends and patterns in in **Kimia Farma's financial and operational performance** 💰📈.
+The final results will be presented through an **interactive dashboard 📊 in Google Looker Studio**, making it easier to interpret trends and patterns in **Kimia Farma's financial and operational performance** 💰📈.

 # 📖 Background